-Peptide receptor radionuclide therapy.
-This technique involves attaching radioactive substances to somatostatin analogues.
+Peptide receptor radionuclide therapy (PRRT).
+This technique involves attaching radioactive substances to somatostatin analogs.
 This is similar in principle to octreotide scanning used for the diagnosis of an islet cell tumor, except in this case the radioactive substances being used, such as Yttrium-90, have the ability to destroy islet cell tumor cells.
 To date, PRRT has been used most extensively in Europe and specifically for carcinoid tumors , but a number of centers in the United States are now using this technology.

 Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current islet cell tumor treatments in order to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current islet cell tumor treatments to improve patients’ comfort and quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .